nmpowell/carbon-intensity-forecast-tracking/README.md

 ## Prior work

 I am unsure whether this has been done before.
 NGESO do not seem to release historic forecasts or figures about their accuracy.

+Kate Rose Morley [created the canonincal great design](https://grid.iamkate.com/) for tracking the UK's carbon intensity.

 If you know more, please let me know!

 ## Data